-Whether you are an aspiring Gene Kelly, Fred Astaire, or Ginger Rogers, or whether you simply enjoy celebrating dance, Tap Dance Day makes a great annual celebration.
+Whether you are an aspiring Gene Kelly, Fred Astaire, or Ginger Rogers, or whether you simply enjoy celebrating dance, National Tap Dance Day makes a great annual celebration.
 It is a chance for you to put on your dancing shoes and enjoy this traditional form of dance, literally where you stand.

-History Of Tap Dance Day
+History Of National Tap Dance Day

-Tap Dance Day officially began in 1989 and celebrates the heritage and origins of the dance genre, along with the notable tap dancing greats, including Bill “Bojangles” Robinson, the Mark Brothers, and more.
+National Tap Dance Day officially began in 1989 and celebrates the heritage and origins of the dance genre, along with the notable tap dancing greats, including Bill “Bojangles” Robinson, the Mark Brothers, and more.

 Tap dance first appeared in the 19th century as dancers from across the world combined their ideas in the New World.
 At first, tap dancing was a marginal activity that began in slave communities.
 Owners would take instruments and drums away from slaves so they began improvising, using their feet instead to act as percussion.